 Try this for me, if you will.
 Stop reading and listen.
 Concentrate on every sound, near and far.
 What can you hear?
 Cars on the road outside?
 Birds in the trees?
 A distant TV?
 A dog barking?

 Unless we stop and listen, we tune out the background noises.
 They are always there in modern life.
 It isn’t until we are somewhere completely quiet – in a desert or on top of a mountain- that we realise how noisy our world has become.
 Maybe we humans need some noise.
-If, by chance, there is silence most people will turn on the TV or play music, or maybe quietly talk to a bird eyeing them suspiciously from a nearby rock.
+If, by chance, there is silence most people will turn on the TV or play music, or maybe quietly talk to a bird eyeing them suspiciously from a nearby rock, which I did for several minutes.

 There is only one bird that ventures into this alpine region, the Alpine Chough.
 An information board by the cafe informed me that these were social creatures that like to nest in large groups.
 This one was all alone which was why he was happy with my company.
 I told him all about the cable car ride and how I would almost certainly climb to the very peak of the mountain if I had only remembered some rope and my knees weren’t making a disturbing creaking noise.
 I mentioned that there might be some leftover food on the cafe tables.
 At the mention of food, he gave a little squawk and flew off.
 “Just follow the sound of the bloody accordion” I called after him.